Amirkzm/real_estate_full/README.md

 - Access the frontend at http://localhost:5174.
 - Access the backend API at http://localhost:3000.

+## Contributing

+Feel free to fork this repository and submit pull requests.
+Contributions to improve the application are always welcome!

+To Contribute:

+- Fork the repo.
+- Create a new branch (git checkout -b feature-name).
+- Commit your changes (git commit -m 'Add new feature').
+- Push to the branch (git push origin feature-name).
+- Open a pull request.

 ## License

 This project is licensed under the MIT License.